fiskaltrust/rollout-doc/_markets/de/overview/legal-data-protection/fair-use-policy/fair-use-policy-german.md

 D-51377 Leverkusen

 ## Scope
-This Fair Use Policy applies to the use of site-related products of **fiskaltrust gmbh**.
+This Fair Use Policy applies to the use of site-related products of **fiskaltrust**.

 ## Definition of terms